-Olympic Games in Paris: revolution or same old story?
+Olympic Games in Paris: Revolution or same old story?

-From mid-July to early September, Paris is hosting more than ten thousand athletes and twice as many journalists – first for the Olympic Games, then the Paralympic.
+From mid-July to early September, Paris is hosting well over ten thousand athletes and twice as many journalists — first for the Olympic Games, then the Paralympic.
 Just like every four years, we could have heard a lot about new, groundbreaking lessons learnt from previous organizational failures.
 The main slogan, almost directly taken from the campaign of Anne Hidalgo, mayor of Paris, is to organise ‘the greenest Games ever’.
 But it is not just the idea of environmental neutrality that resounded loudly.
 The organisation of the competitions has had a long-standing bad reputation, influenced by their social costs, the immaterialising profits of the events, the lack of which has led the hosts into a debt loop, or their devastating impact on the urban fabric.
-The current Games are not only to be branded with an ‘eco’ label, but also to open a new chapter in the history of the Olympics’ impact on its social and natural surroundings – the competitions are to adapt to them, rather than influence them to change drastically.
+The current Games are not only to be branded with an ‘eco’ label, but also to open a new chapter in the history of the Olympics’ impact on its social and natural surroundings — the competitions are to adapt to them, rather than influence them to change drastically.

 The politicality of the Games is not limited to Paris or organisational issues, but extends to a broad international context.
 The Games are marked by the Russian invasion of Ukraine and war crimes in Palestine, which have rendered the Olympic truce meaningless.
 The slogan of this year’s Games, Ouvrons grand les jeux (Games widely opened) can really sound like an unfunny joke.